-Non-availability of national income data on quarterly basis is probably the major constraint in doing a meaningful analysis and effective monitoring of key macroeconomic variables.
-Also, delay in availability of statistics on large-scale manufacturing, trade and agriculture, frequent revisions in data released by the Statistics Division, Government of Pakistan reduces the usefulness of the available information.
-It is quite difficult to improve the policy making process without any improvement in the quality and timeliness of the statistics.
-It should also be kept in mind that key policy decisions on the basis of poor quality of available information may easily go in wrong direction.
+Non-availability of national income data on quarterly basis is probably the major drawback in constraining a meaningful analysis and effective monitoring of key macroeconomic variables.
+Also, the delay in availability of statistics on large-scale manufacturing, trade and agriculture, and frequent revisions in data released by the Statistical Division reduces the usefulness of the available information.
+It is quite difficult to improve the policy making process without improvement in the quality and timeliness of the statistics.
+It should also be kept in mind that key policy decisions on the basis of poor quality of limited available information may easily go in wrong direction.
 Indeed, this situation poses threat for SBP's credibility that inflation target could be missed due to inadequate or incorrect information.
 The fact that the impact of monetary policy action appears with time lags through different transmission channels, the issue of timeliness and accuracy of information becomes more important.